Sorry, you need to enable JavaScript to visit this website.

 Nightline, a partner for the mental health of the student community

-IP Paris signed a partnership with the Nightline association on October 8, 2024, with the aim of strengthening support for mental health within the student community of IP Paris and its member schools.
+IP Paris signed a partnership with the Nightline association on October 8, 2024 with the aim of strengthening mental health support within the student community of IP Paris and its member schools.

 IP Paris facilitates and encourages sport.